 Here’s the problem with designing teenage bedrooms.
 If you leave it to your parents, you’re going to end up getting something that they love, but you might hate.
 If left to you, you might end up painting your walls and ceiling black and growing strange things on your carpet.
 Somewhere in the middle, there will be a trade-off.

 So, your first step is to get involved – including your parents.
 Create an ideas book, and jot down what you want.
 Your parents’ job is to steer you away from potential horrors and make it a healthier-looking space.
+If it’s a big project, you may look into finding a good builder.

 GO THROUGH OLD THINGS